DanieleFi/ADMThirdHomework/README.md

 </p>

-The goal of this project was analyzing the text of property listings and creating two different search engines using the [airbnb data](https://www.kaggle.com/PromptCloudHQ/airbnb-property-data-from-texas) that, given as input a query, return the houses that match the query.
+The goal of this project was analyzing the text of property listings and creating three different search engines using the [airbnb data](https://www.kaggle.com/PromptCloudHQ/airbnb-property-data-from-texas) that, given as input a query, return the houses that match the query.